Graphical combinatorics and a distributive law for modular operads: The etale site of graphs

-\begin{proof} We may assume, without loss of generality, that $\G'$ and $\G$ are connected and -- since the result holds trivially when either $\G'$, or $\G$ is an isolated vertex -- that both graphs have non-trivial edge sets.
+\begin{proof} We may assume, without loss of generality, that $\G'$ and $\G$ are connected.
+Since the result holds trivially when either $\G'$ or $\G$ is an isolated vertex, assume further that both graphs have non-empty edge sets.